 There are a variety of tumors that can afflict the tissues of the eye and surrounding area.
 In these situations, it's important to have a trained medical professional on your side.
-Serving the Hampton Roads area of Virginia and North Carolina areas, Wagner Macula & Retina Center can help with your ocular oncology needs.
+Serving the Hampton Roads area of Virginia and North Carolina areas, Wagner Kapoor Institute can help with your ocular oncology needs.

 Ocular oncology is the detection, diagnosis, and treatment of the many types of tumors and cancers that can occur in the eye.
 Dr. Wagner and Dr. Kapoor use the most modern treatment options and equipment to diagnose and solve eye issues, while reducing the risk of side effects.
 Common practices include chemotherapy and radiotherapy and can be administered by neurosurgeons, radiation oncologists, and pediatric oncologists.